mhightower83/AbendInfo/ReadMe.md

 ## Overview
 Intercept some crash events that result in Hardware or Software WDT Resets.
 Cache the results in no-init DRAM for later display on request after reboot.
 By leveraging the SDK's General Exception handler, we can force a Postmortem crash dump and allow `custom_crash_callback` supporting libraries like [EspSaveCrash](https://github.com/krzychb/EspSaveCrash) or [BacktraceLog](https://github.com/mhightower83/BacktraceLog) to run.
+* **TODO: I think I forgot to do this.** I need to do a PR for EspSaveCrash or document changes that facilitate the sharing of `custom_crash_callback`.
+Add an example to use it.

 #### Summary:
   1. Monitor for possible Deliberate Infinite Loops, immediately